-The PGDE in FE provides the opportunity to follow a specialist route which gives you a named award in English Language, Mathematics, SEND or other specialism.
+The PGDE in FE provides the opportunity to follow a specialist route which gives you a named award in SEND, Sport or other specialism.

 The course offers excellent employment opportunities, particularly for those specialising in shortage subjects.

-GCSE (or equivalent) Mathematics and English at C or above
+GCSE (or equivalent) Mathematics and English at C/4 or above

 Any offer of a place on the programme is made conditional on a successful interview, as well as a satisfactory Enhanced Disclosure from the Disclosure and Barring Service (formally the Criminal Records Bureau – CRB) and a satisfactory Fitness to Teach Declaration.

 PGDE applications available here

 For students whose first language is not English there is a language requirement of IELTS 6.5 overall with 6.0 minimum of all components.
 In addition to this, we also accept a wide range of International Qualifications, for more information please visit our English Language Requirements page.